 What kind of tours do you do with Jerulita Travel?

 Now I visit Lithuania 3-4 times a year.
 I try to contribute my knowledge and expertise to Jerulita’s tours.
 I keep them informed on the most updated research about Jews in the Baltic region.
-Sometimes, we travel together, either leading groups, or just the 2-3 of us in order to study more about the region, about Jews, the general population.
+Sometimes, we travel together, either leading groups, or just the 2-3 of us to study more about the area, about Jews, the general population.
 Jerulita has been a part of my life for the last 25 years.

 Watch on Youtube: Trends and Challenges in the Study of the Rabbinate in Poland

-The combination of Yulik and me is in a way fascinating.
+The combination of Yulik and me is, in a way, fascinating.
 About 11 years ago, I was in Kaunas.
 We were walking in the streets, and my cell phone rang.
 It was my wife on the other side of the line to tell me that we have a new grandson.
 At that point, I stopped guiding for a moment to speak with her.
 Yulik instantly took over and continued from the middle of my sentence.
 We are so in tune with each other, and we understand each other by eye contact.
 We know who is exactly is going to say what at each point.
 Yulik and I joke a lot.
 I think quite a lot of tourists enjoy this unique friendship.

-I really admire Yulik and Danny.
+I admire Yulik and Danny.
 You should remember, Yulik defines himself as a Homo Sovieticus, that is, someone who grew up in Soviet Lithuania.
-Then he changed, from someone who matured in a Soviet Communist state, to a capitalist, someone who has his own ideas.
+Then he changed, from someone who matured in a Soviet Communist state, to a capitalist, someone who has his ideas.
 He initiated this endeavor to establish Jerulita Travel.
 He risked a lot at this time.
 Nobody knew how many tourists would come to Lithuania, or who would be interested in Lithuania.
 As far as I see it, it’s been a great success.
-I really like Yulik and Danny, I admire them, and I hope I have many years to join them and help them.
+I like Yulik and Danny, I admire them, and I hope I have many years to join them and help them.